Evidence and the real world

 Committing to evidence-based policymaking doesn’t guarantee we can or will solve all of the hard problems in school education.
 But it increases the odds that we will get a little closer to achieving the things we really value.
 That makes it worth the effort.

 Jordana leads the School Education Program at the Grattan Institute, which is an independent public policy think tank.
 Jordana has an extensive background in public policy design and implementation, with expertise in school education as well as economic policy.
 She has co-authored a number of Grattan reports on school education focusing on education strategy and teacher professional learning.
 Her particular research interests are in approaches to designing government policies to support quality teaching and evidence-based literacy and numeracy instruction.
-Jordana is currently completing a PhD in education system reform at the University of Melbourne.
+Jordana has a PhD in education system reform from the University of Melbourne.